y2737924daohegua/corber/pages/frameworks/react.md

 The following changes to your React application are required:

 - In `package.json`, the `homepage` property must be defined and not have a leading slash.

-- If you want to use live reload (you probably do), you will have to run `yarn run eject`.
-Corber requires access to your webpack config.
-- If you want to enable `cordova.js` and plugins in live reload, you will need to run:
+### Livereload Plugin

+In order for `corber start` or `corber serve` to function, the `corber-webpack-plugin` addon must be installed.
+Once installed you will need to manually add the plugin to your vue configuration file.

+The addon will be automatically installed on init.
+If the addon is missing, it can be installed with:

 ```bash
   yarn add corber-webpack-plugin --dev
 ```

+Failure to have the plugin installed and configured properl will mean cordova & cordova plugin objects will not be accessible during livereload.

+### Add Livereload Plugin to Webpack Config

-and then add the following to the `config/webpack.config.dev.js` plugins array:
+Add the following to the `config/webpack.config.dev.js` plugins array:

 ```javascript
   const CorberWebpackPlugin = require('corber-webpack-plugin');